 Denyc Boles passion for Marion County reaches back to childhood.
-Growing up in rural south Salem, in the region represented by House District 19, she picked strawberries and worked in the local cannery in the summer before graduating from Sprague High School.
+Growing up in rural south Salem, in the region represented by Senate District 10, she picked strawberries and worked in the local cannery in the summer before graduating from Sprague High School.
 She then attained a Bachelor's degree in political science & sociology from Seattle Pacific University and a Master's degree in Public Policy from Regent University.

 Despite going to school out of state, Denyc has spent most of her life in the areas represented by House District 19.
 She now lives in the home she grew up in with her husband, fellow Sprague graduate Jeff Boles, and was the hub of many activities as they raised their three children, Maggie (21), Michael (19), and Anna (18).